 4 leaders with full van support to provide support, refreshments, act as guides, offer tips and insights throughout the day, provide directional signs where required, transfer luggage and provide on-road assistance.
-1 to 2 guides cycle with the group.
+2 guides or more cycle with the group.
 Mix of male and female guides.

 “Man is a genius when he is dreaming.”
 Akira Kurosawa